HomeLatest NewsIndustryBlack Box raises Rs 410 crore through preferential issue

 Preferred Source of Google

-IT consulting firm Black Box Limited has announced that it is raising Rs 410 crore through a preferential issue to support its growth and expansion in the digital infrastructure sector.
+IT consulting firm Black Box Limited has announced that it is raising Rs 410 crore through a preferential issue to support its growth and expansion in the sector.
 The company’s Board of Directors approved the issuance of 98,32,123 fully convertible warrants at a price of Rs 417 per warrant, aggregating to Rs 410 crore.
 These warrants can be converted into equity shares of face value Rs 2 each at a premium of Rs 415 within 18 months from the date of allotment, in accordance with SEBI ICDR Regulations.

 The funding round is structured with Rs 200 crore from existing promoters, Rs 200 crore from a consortium of foreign institutional investors and high-net-worth individuals, and Rs 10 crore from key management personnel.